RolandChristensen/developer-journal/_drafts/git.md

 1. Type "git clone" and then right click Git Bash and choose ***paste*** from the context menu.
     * Example: `git clone https://github.com/{your-username}/{repo-name}.git`

-## Starting a git repo with existing code
+## Starting a Git Repo with Existing Code
 1. Open Git Bash in the project folder (Shift + Right click the folder and choose "open Git Bash here" from the context menu).
 1. `git init -b main` to initialize a new repo and change the default branch name to "main".
 1. Add `.gitignore` file to keep unnecessary files and secrets out of source control.